beeftapareseller/docs/src/Utils.md

+---
+title: Utilities
+description: Helpful utility functions and properties when building with Puter.js
+---

 The Utilities API provides helpful utility functions and properties that make development easier and more efficient.
 These utilities help with common tasks and provide access to important system information.

 ## Available Functions